-Further to this, the United States Bureau of Labor Statistics project employment to grow fastest in occupations that are difficult to automate, specifically within healthcare, construction, and science, technology, engineering and mathematics (STEM) occupations (United States Bureau of Labor Statistics, 2016).
+Further to this, the United States Bureau of Labour Statistics project employment to grow fastest in occupations that are difficult to automate, specifically within healthcare, construction, and science, technology, engineering and mathematics (STEM) occupations (United States Bureau of Labour Statistics, 2016).

 There will be increasing demand for workers who have a comparative skills advantage.
 Even in highly technical roles a strong set of soft skills will provide that advantage.

 There are skills gaps in many OECD countries that include technology and basic literacy skills.
 There is also a significant lack of soft skills.

 Auckland employers surveyed in 2012 stated that soft skills (or non-cognitive skills) are becoming increasingly important when hiring (Allpress, 2013) and expressed difficulties finding employees with adequate soft skills.

 That study also found that some

 infrastructure firms reported that they could increase revenues and improve

 productivity more through enhanced non-cognitive skills amongst their engineers than through advances in technical skills (Boven, Carter and Smutz, 2013).

 In 2017 a large number of business organisations, including Xero, ASB, Noel Leeming, Vector and Sky City, published an

 letter stating their intent to hire people without